Patio Roof Ideas That Actually Work in the Okanagan

 1. Start with your climate zone

 Vernon and Lake Country get more snow than Penticton or Peachland.
-Your snow load rating dictates minimum panel thickness, post size, and beam specs.
-We handle the engineering—but it affects cost and design options.
-Check our patio roof page for specifics on what’s rated for your area.
+Where you live shapes how heavy we build the structure—panel thickness, post size, and beam size—and that affects your design options.
+We size everything for your location.
+Check our patio roof page for what suits your area.

 2. Think about how you’ll use the space

 Hosting dinners?
-You want insulated panels and lighting.
+You want solid panels and lighting.
 Reading spot?
-Non-insulated with good shade might be plenty.
+A single-skin panel with good shade might be plenty.
 Hot tub area?
 Glass keeps the view open.
 The use case drives the design.

 3. Match your home’s architecture